damianoneill/nc-hammer/README.md

 If you don't have a Go evnironment setup, you can __dowload a binary__ from the [releases](https://github.com/damianoneill/nc-hammer/releases) page, I suggest you place this somewhere in an existing bin path.

-The tool uses a yaml file to define the test setup.
+The tool uses a YAML file to define the test suite.
 A sample [Test Suite](./suite/testdata/testsuite.yml) is included in the repository.
-It generates a results directory containing a copy of the testsuite and its output encoded in CSV format.
-The tool can then generate reports against the contents in the results directory.
+Running a scenario generates a results directory containing a copy of the testsuite definition and its results encoded in CSV format.
+The tool can then be used to generate reports against the contents within the results directory.

 ![alt text](img/arch.png)